 5. Third-party mobile and online payments are gaining popularity.

 Currently, 47% of online shoppers in Australia use credit cards to buy products online.
 29% of Australians use services like PayPal.
-While these are the current standings, E-wallets like PayPal, Alipay, or Amazon Payments are seeing a rise in the future.
+While these are the current standings, third-party payment systems or E-wallets like PayPal, Alipay, or Amazon Payments are seeing a rise in the future.
 By 2023 about 37% of online payments will be processed via e-wallets.

 (Source: Australia Post)